huyisme-005/LaMusique/README.md

     *   The generated melody description includes **instructions on how to manually sing the song**.
     *   The AI also provides **feedback and suggestions on the lyrics** used for melody generation.
     *   Includes an expanded list of music genres.
-    *   Includes an experimental AI-powered **scan for potential lyrical plagiarism** based on the generated or entered lyrics (currently a placeholder).
+    *   Includes an experimental AI-powered **scan for potential lyrical plagiarism** based on the generated or entered lyrics (currently a placeholder for a future feature).
 *   **Audio Input (Optional)**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 A default silent placeholder is used if no audio is explicitly provided.
 A text note indicates that scanning audio for plagiarism is a future feature.
     *   (Planned) Record audio directly using a microphone.